-Foreign currency gains, net increased \$4 million for the three month period of 2017 and did not change for the six month period of 2017 compared to the same periods in 2016.
-The increase primarily reflects gains in the Zambian kwacha and euro, partially offset by the South African rand, among fluctuations of other currency exchange rate changes in several foreign countries.
+Foreign currency gains, net increased \$2 million for the three and nine month periods of 2017, respectively, compared to the same periods in 2016.
 The political and economic conditions of the countries in which Seaboard operates and does business, along with fluctuations in the value of the U.S. dollar, cause volatility in currency exchange rates, which exposes Seaboard to fluctuating foreign currency gains and losses that cannot be predicted by Seaboard.
 Although Seaboard does not utilize hedge accounting, Seaboard does utilize foreign currency exchange contracts to manage its risks and exposure to foreign currency fluctuations primarily related to the South African rand.
 Management believes gains and losses on commodity transactions, including the mark-to-market effects, of such foreign currency exchange contracts relate to the underlying commodity transactions and classifies such gains and losses in cost of sales.
 All other gains and losses on foreign currency exchange agreements are included in foreign currency gains, net.